archcoding-books/papers/storage/haystack/haystack.md

 Store servers explicitly cache file handles returned by the NAS appliances.
-When reading a file for the first time a Photo Store server opens a file normally but also caches the filename to file handle mapping in mem- cache [18].
+When reading a file for the first time a Photo Store server opens a file normally but also caches the filename to file handle mapping in memcache [18].
 When requesting a file whose file handle is cached, a Photo Store server opens the file directly using a custom system call,openbyfilehandle, that we added to the kernel.
-Regrettably, this file handle cache provides only a minor improvement as less pop- ular photos are less likely to be cached to begin with.
+Regrettably, this file handle cache provides only a minor improvement as less popular photos are less likely to be cached to begin with.
-One could argue that an approach in which all file han- dles are stored in memcache might be a workable solu- tion.
-However, that only addresses part of the problem as it relies on the NAS appliance having all of its in- odes in main memory, an expensive requirement for tra- ditional filesystems.
+One could argue that an approach in which all file handles are stored in memcache might be a workable solution.
+However, that only addresses part of the problem as it relies on the NAS appliance having all of its inodes in main memory, an expensive requirement for traditional filesystems.
 The major lesson we learned from the NAS approach is that focusing only on caching— whether the NAS appliance’s cache or an external cache like memcache—has limited impact for reducing disk